chrishengler/twaddle/docs/strict.md

 # Strict mode

 In some cases it may not be possible to fulfil all conditions requested within a Twaddle sentence.
-Consider, for example, the sentence:
+Consider, for example, the [lookup](lookups.md):

-`<noun-shape::=a> <noun-shape::=b::!=a> <noun-shape::!=a::!=b>`
+`<noun-undefined>`

-This output requests three entries from the `noun` dictionary, each with the `shape` class, and each different from any previously selected.
-If the loaded `noun` dictionary only has two entries with the shape class, this cannot be fulfilled.
+If the `noun` dictionary does not contain a class `undefined`, this request cannot be fulfilled.

-Twaddle generally behaves pragmatically and makes a best effort to print _something_.
-For example, if a [lookup](lookups.md) specifies classes which don't exist (or combinations of classes with no matching entries), the classes are ignored and a word is chosen from the entire dictionary.
-If [negative labels](lookups.md#negative-label) are applied which haven't yet been defined or which rule out all valid entries, again a word is chosen from the entire dictionary.
+Twaddle generally behaves pragmatically makes a best effort to print _something_.
+In the example above, it will choose a random entry from the `noun` dictionary.

-A TwaddleRunner in strict mode does not make these pragmatic attempts to print _something_, but instead raises an exception (derived from the `TwaddleException` class) when encountering unfulfillable requirements.
+A TwaddleRunner in strict mode does not make a pragmatic attempt to print _something_, but instead raises an exception (derived from the `TwaddleException` class) when encountering unfulfillable requirements.

+## Strict mode exception scenarios

+Strict mode raises exceptions in the following scenarios, which would produce no error with strict mode disabled:

+- Requesting or excluding a [class](lookups.md#specifying-class)
+  which does not exist in the dictionary.
+- Requesting or excluding combinations of classes for which there are no matching entries in the dictionary.
+- Applying a [negative label](lookups.md#negative-label) where that label has not yet been defined (if you feel a need to do this, the [`hide` function](functions.md#hide) should serve your purpose).
+- Applying one or more negative labels which rule out all entries matching the lookup's other criteria.
+- Using a synchronizer on a choice block with a different number of entries than the block for which it was initially defined